 Financial aid offers can be very confusing.
-For general questions, ask fro help from a counselor or trusted adult or click on the e-mail icon in the bottom right hand corner of every page on Oregon Goes To College.
+For general questions, ask for help from a counselor or trusted adult.
 For specific questions about one of your offers, contact the college’s financial aid office.

-If your family’s financial circumstances have changed since you submitted your FAFSA or ORSAA, you can contact the financial aid office to ask for a review.
-Significant changes could include job loss or increased medical costs, including those caused by the COVID-19 outbreak.
+If your family’s financial circumstances have changed since you submitted your FAFSA or ORSAA, you can contact the financial aid office to appeal for additional financial aid.
+Significant changes could include job loss or increased medical costs, including those caused by COVID-19.

 Consider more than just what you will pay for college.
 Choose a college that is a good fit for you academically, socially AND financially.
 Use our Making Your College Decision worksheet or Google Doc to help you compare your choices.